The Clergy of St. John’s Church

 Acolyte Director and Master of Ceremonies

 Mr. Carter C. Hubbard, Sr., a native of Virginia, has lived in Savannah with his wife, Barbara, since 1975.
 He has served in a volunteer capacity as a Licensed Lay Minister at St. John’s since 1987, with the authority to read lessons and administer the chalice at the Eucharist.
 As Master of Ceremonies, Carter ensures that St. John’s Church services flow smoothly, according to the Rector’s direction of the 1928 Prayer Book services.
 As Acolyte Director, he trains and coordinates the acolytes who serve the priests and congregation at the main services on Sundays and other major holy days.

-Mr. B. Ray Summerell was married (to Melanie Fawcett) in St. John’s in 1979 and after years away, returned to Savannah in 2014.
+Mr. B. Ray Summerell and his wife, Melanie (Fawcett) were married in St. John’s in 1979.
+After years away, they returned to Savannah in 2014.
 In 2018, Ray concluded his career as an entrepreneurial business executive, accomplished a program of study for certification, and was recognized as a Fellow of the Vergers Guild of the Episcopal Church in 2018.
 He subsequently accepted a non-stipendiary position as St. John’s first-ever Verger, providing dedicated assistance at the Rector’s discretion.
 In this role, Ray works mostly behind the scenes, supporting various administrative and operational matters.
 He serves in ceremonial roles on major holy days and is also a Licensed Eucharistic Minister.

 - Janice Woods, Business Manager